 The not so obvious answer is energy.
 Have you ever noticed the second a compliment is uttered there is a change in energy?
 The space between the giver and receiver feels a little warmer, moods change, hearts soften.
 I believe this is because compliments feed the soul, and the soul is the place from where energy flows.

 Often, it is assumed people only want compliments to feed their egos; and while this may be true some of the time, it is most certainly not true all of the time.
 I think subconsciously people want compliments because of the energy they feel when the compliment is received.

 Have you ever been feeling really unmotivated at work and then someone gives you a sincere compliment about the work you are doing?
 It gives you a new energy about the work, doesn’t it?
 Or maybe your relationship with your significant other has been on the rocks, so you make an agreement to genuinely compliment each other more.
 Then, as if magically, there is a new energy in the relationship.
 It’s contagious.
 It’s infectious.

 Once you start experiencing the energy from compliments and the effect it has, you can’t help but want more of it.
 And, the good news is, you can never have too much!
 We often think unlimited compliments are only for children because they “need” them for their development.
 But, the truth is, even as adults, we never stop developing.
 We never stop needing the benefits of a compliment.

-P.S.
 In my free “30 Days of Blossoming” printable, I include two activities involving compliments because I truly believe they are a vital part of blossoming into your best, truest self.
 You can get your free printable by subscribing to The BlossomWriter Insider here.